Directions to Bequia Plantation Hotel

 From St Lucia and Barbados: SVGAIR is a scheduled shuttle flight service that makes regular stops to the islands throughout St Vincent and the Grenadines.

 From St Vincent: The most common way to travel to Bequia from St Vincent is by Ferry.
 There is a scheduled service back and forth.
 Tickets are bought on deck and cost EC$25 per person (one way).
 Luggage can be stored in the hold at no extra charge.
-This service take approximately 35 minutes.
+This service takes approximately 1 hour.

 From Port Elizabeth: A taxi can be arranged for your collection, or we are located a ten minute walk along the Admiralty Walkway.